apache/beam/learning/tour-of-beam/cloudbuild/README.md

 DEV NOTE: GCP Cloud shell can be used for deployment.
 It has all required software pre-installed.

-6. Additionaly for manual Frontend deployment you will need
+6. Additionaly for manual Frontend deployment you will need:
 * [Flutter (3.7.3 >)](https://docs.flutter.dev/get-started/install)
 * [Dart SDK (2.19.2)](https://dart.dev/get-dart)
 * [Firebase-tools CLI](https://www.npmjs.com/package/firebase-tools)